Big changes are coming to the Marriott Bonvoy program tomorrow. And that’s bad news for using your Bonvoy points for free hotel stays.

 While cash prices for hotels can jump all over the map from day to day, award charts are generally more stable.
 But dynamic award pricing blows up all the rules and guidelines that come with an award chart, removing transparency and often resulting in higher award rates.

-But the price in cash for that hotel will be the overriding factor.
+Soon, the price in cash for that hotel will be the overriding factor.
 Demand, rooms available, time of year, will likely all be factors, too.
 All that means the points you need to book a free night will vary wildly – and there’s typically no limit.

 On its face, this dynamic award pricing model looks and feels more straightforward to the average consumer.
 There’s no need to deal with finding award availability.
 The flights and hotel rooms are always there … they might just cost an arm and leg.